developer-onizuka/what_is_RDMA/README.md

 # 1. What is RDMA ?
 RDMA is Remote Direct Memory Access.
 But not all of engineers can understand it well because RDMA itself is very difficult to understand.
 I wrote it down step by step to understand it.
-Before talking about RDMA, we should study how DMA works between devices and the problems.
+Before talking about RDMA, we should study how DMA works and its problems.
 See also the URL below:
 (https://github.com/developer-onizuka/what_is_DMA/blob/main/README.md)